 - Full support and assistance with setup for QuickBooks

 In truth, there’s a lot more that goes into offering comprehensive accounting services to a real estate firm.
 Any real estate entity, whether a sole proprietor, partnership, small firm, or a very large company, needs to partner with a CPA who understands all the unique aspects of the real estate business and has the experience to hit the ground running.
 When you hire an accountant, spend time asking about their background with real estate firms.

 Finding the CPA Firm That Fits Your Needs

 Fusion CPA is a full-service firm based in Atlanta.
 Our team possesses a wide range of specialties, including acting as a CFO business advisory for real estate agents and performing accounting services for small and mid-sized companies in many industries.
-You can learn more about our services by clicking the button below to schedule a complimentary discovery call today!
+You can learn more about our services by clicking the button below or clicking here to schedule a complimentary discovery call today!

 This blog article is not intended to be the rendering of legal, accounting, tax advice or other professional services.
 Articles are based on current or proposed tax rules at the time they are written and older posts are not updated for tax rule changes.
 We expressly disclaim all liability in regard to actions taken or not taken based on the contents of this blog as well as the use or interpretation of this information.
 Information provided on this website is not all-inclusive and such information should not be relied upon as being all-inclusive.